grahamstark/ActNow.jl/README.md

 The code and data is packaged as a Julia package and [uploaded to GitHub](https://github.com:grahamstark/ActNow.jl).

-To get everying:
+To get everything:

 If you have a Git client, execute:

     git clone git@github.com:grahamstark/ActNow.jl.git

 Otherwise, download a zipfile.
 Click on the green "Code" button on the RHS of the [repository homepage](https://github.com:grahamstark/ActNow.jl).
+Unzip this somewhere.

 3) Instantiate
-  -
-  -

 [![Build Status](https://github.com/grahamstark/ActNow.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/grahamstark/ActNow.jl/actions/workflows/CI.yml?query=branch%3Amain)